icon315/IconMenu/README.md

 <pre>set iconmenu_live_familiar = "terrarium.gif"</pre>
 <pre>set iconmenu_live_campground = "elevent.gif"</pre>

+To remove a live icon, simply set its value to "".

 # Examples

 Two layouts have been provided as examples, namely "demo_aftercore" and "demo_hccs".
 To load the latter, paste this into the CLI.